gotthardp/lorawan-server/doc/Integration.md

 Once your Adafruit account, dashboards and feeds are set up, go to the lorawan-server web-administration and create a Backends->Connector:
  * *URI* - `mqtt://io.adafruit.com` or `mqtts://io.adafruit.com`.
- * *Published Topic* - Name of the topic you will be publishing to in the form `YourUserName/feeds/YourFeed`.
+ * *Published Uplinks* - Name of the topic you will be publishing to in the form `YourUserName/feeds/YourFeed`.
  * *Subscribe* - Name of the topic you want to receive data from in the form `YourUserName/feeds/YourFeed`.